Solver Parameters#

 Supported on: Leap’s Hybrid Solvers

-Specifies the maximum run time, in seconds, the solver is allowed to work on the given problem.
+Specifies the maximum runtime, in seconds, the solver is allowed to work on the given problem.
 Can be a float or integer.

 Default value is problem dependent.